Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: System Design

 We implement four layers of configurable interaction variables that connect findings in classic collaboration research to interaction controls of the research platform.
 Among these controls, some lead to interface design variations and information visibility to participants, while others may impact the experiment constraints and agent behaviors.
 Through the researcher interface, users can configure controlled comparative experiments to analyze how different interaction controls impact collaboration dynamics.
 Users can also define and customize the controls through ECL.

 \paragraph{Information Flow} This layer focuses on the type and visibility of information that is accessible to human participants and LLM agents.
 Prior research establishes that media characteristics shape mutual understanding~\cite{clark1991grounding,straus1997technology}, awareness of others’ actions supports coordination~\cite{gutwin2002descriptive,dourish1992awareness}, and information control affects strategic behavior in distributed teams~\cite{cramton2001mutual,olson2000distance}.
 We implement two primary controls with respect to these conceptual findings.
 The \textbf{Information Dashboard} can be enabled or disabled to show real-time, shared information to all the participants, such as each other's trades, recent orders, inventories, and order fulfillment status.
 Researchers can further customize information visibility based on participant groups (e.g., all, human-only, agent-only, etc.), change the information update frequency, and adjust the granularity of information (i.e., real values versus text summary).
-The \textbf{Communication Transparency} can be configured for strictly private (one-to-one), group-chat, or disabled entirely.
-This lets researchers examine how information sharing and message visibility influence negotiation dynamics and group behavior, and may further customize this control with additional turn-taking and message length limits.
+The \textbf{Communication Transparency} can be configured for strictly private (one-to-one), group chat, or disabled entirely.
+This lets researchers examine how information sharing and message visibility influence negotiation dynamics and group behavior, and may further customize this control with additional turn-taking and message length.

 \paragraph{Action Structure} This layer defines the types of actions available, how they can be conducted, and the operational constraints that shape interdependence.
 Prior work links action coupling, protocols, and constraints to coordination cost, convergence, and coalition dynamics~\cite{olson2000distance, bos2004group}.
-The platform provides control over the \textbf{Negotiation Protocol}, which allows the trading interface to be configured for either strict accept-or-reject protocols or for open-ended negotiation with counter-offers.
+The platform provides control over the \textbf{Negotiation Protocol}, which allows either strict accept-or-reject protocols or open-ended negotiation with counter-offers.
 Researchers can also set constraints such as price limits or trade frequency.
-Researchers can also manage \textbf{Concurrent Actions} by either allowing participants to make multiple simultaneous trade offers, or participants must resolve one offer before making another
+Researchers can also manage \textbf{Concurrent Actions} by either allowing participants to make multiple offers simultaneously, or participants must resolve one before making another.

 \paragraph{Social Framing} This layer captures how identity, roles, and goals are presented to participants.
 Such framing is known to shape trust, subgroup formation, and role negotiation in distributed teams~\cite{bos2004group,hinds2003out,straus1994does}.
 Researchers can manipulate \textbf{Agent Identity} by customizing the display names of LLM agents (e.g., "teammate," "assistant") and controlling the visibility of their personas or group affiliations.
 The platform also supports configurable \textbf{Social Cues}, such as color schemes or group identifiers, to explore the effects of in-group and out-group framing on collaboration.